 Although the trial court was correct to note that the notice should have come after the filing of the divorce, it was incorrect to vacate the judgment.
 On appeal, the appellate court noted that “the defendant waived any objection to the defect in commencement by failing to raise a timely objection thereto.”
 The appellate court remitted the case for a new hearing in 2008.

 One lesson of this case is that the proper procedural steps should always be followed in a divorce to keep unnecessary issues from dragging a case on longer than needed.
 Another lesson of the case is that a procedural error should be objected to in a timely fashion.
 Otherwise, a party implies consent to moving forward, and a court will not want to re-litigate the same things again unless it absolutely has to.
 Here, the appellate court made the right decision—the fact that the spouse was served with notice prior to the filing of the initiatory papers was a mistake, but it did not require starting over the entire divorce process.

-If you would like more information about the divorce process, please contact the Law Office of Yonatan Levoritz today.
+If you would like more information about the divorce process, please contact Levoritz Law Firm or schedule a consultation today.